mcastorina/mcastorina.github.io/_knowledge/veganism.md

 **Soy has a lot of estrogen**

 Soy has *phytoestrogen* -- estrogen-like compounds structured similarly to estrogen but is not estrogen.
+Estrogen and other hormones are actually found in cow's milk.

 **Vegans are weak**